beastsaber/bsaber/src/collections/posts/custom-songs.md

 3. Now, from within the game, you can click on "MORE SONGS" to search and download songs

-You can also search for songs using the method listed above at **"Custom Songs with the Base Game (More difficult!)** and then manually load them in using SideQuest and finding your custom songs folder there, however, we don't typically recommend this option.
+You can also search for songs using the method listed above at **"Custom Songs with the Base Game (More difficult!)** and then manually load them into your headset using SideQuest and finding your custom songs folder there, however, we don't typically recommend this option.

 If you find videos more helpful, check out this video by XORoseGold on How To Get Custom Songs in BeatSaber, uploaded on March 7, 2024!